Salvador-ON/03_Tic_Tac_Toe/README.md

 For the online version to start the program You only need to click on the Run Button.

-For the local machine version You need to open your terminal, and go to the downloaded folder, and You need to run the next comand.
+For the local machine version, You need to open your terminal and go to the downloaded folder, and You need to run the next command.

 ```
 ruby bin/main.rb